What is a respiratory infection?

 A lower respiratory infection impacts the airways and lungs, and can affect breathing.
 Typical lower respiratory illnesses include:

-Usually, the most noticeable symptom of a lower RTI will be a cough, sometimes producing mucus and phlegm.
+Usually, the most noticeable symptom of a lower RTI will be a cough, sometimes producing mucus.
 You may also experience tightness of the chest, wheezing, an increased breathing rate, or feeling of breathlessness.

 Respiratory infections quickly spread from one person to another.
 When you have an infection, such as a cold, minute droplets of fluid containing the virus are released into the air whenever you cough or sneeze.
 These droplets can then infect others in the area.
 Practicing the elbow cough or sneeze is a good way to prevent the spread of these droplets.